NimbleBrainInc/mcp-registry/CONTRIBUTING.md

-# Contributing to NimbleBrain MCP Registry
+# Contributing to NimbleTools MCP Registry

-Thank you for your interest in contributing MCP servers to the NimbleBrain registry!
+Thank you for your interest in contributing MCP servers to the NimbleTools registry!

 ## Adding a New Server